VUmcCGP/wisecondor/README.md

 This file contains aberrant segments, defined by the [`--beta`](#stage-3-predict-copy-number-alterations) or [`--zscore`](#stage-3-predict-copy-number-alterations) parameters.

-### ID_chr_statistics.bed
+### ID_statistics.bed

-This file contains some interesting statistics for each chromosome.
+This file contains some interesting statistics (per chromosome and overall).
 The definition of the Z-scores matches the one from the 'ID_segments.bed'.
 Particularly interesting for NIPT.

 # Dependencies